Contact Us for a Free Consultation (213) 542-0979

 Criminal record

-If the person has a criminal record for identity theft, or some sort of theft offense, or something that is very similar to the type of crime they're being prosecuted for, then you can bet your bottom dollar that the judges and prosecutors will be trying to do everything they can to put that person into jail or prison and try to keep them there as long as possible.
+Suppose the person has a criminal record for identity theft, some theft offense, or something similar to the crime they're being prosecuted for.
+In that case, you can bet your bottom dollar that the judges and prosecutors will try to do everything they can to put that person in jail or prison and keep them there as long as possible.

 Defending Penal Code 530.5 Identity Theft Cases

-So, if you or a loved one is charged with identity theft in California, it's important that you get an attorney who's going to look out for you and going to try to make sure that you don't end up with a lengthy jail or prison sentence.
+So, if you or a loved one is charged with identity theft in California, you must get an attorney who will look out for you and try to ensure that you don't end up with a lengthy jail or prison sentence.

 You've come to the right place.
-I've got a number of strategies that can be utilized in identity theft-related offenses.
+I've got several strategies that can be utilized in identity theft-related offenses.
 The first thing we need to do is:

 • meet and talk about what happened,